-Where someone wishes to raise a formal complaint, s/he will be asked to put the complaint in writing providing as much information as is relevant and giving specific dates and times - where possible.
-The complainant should also be asked as to what outcome they are hoping to achieve by making the complaint, for example, whether they would be prepared to accept an apology.
-Explain to the complainant that whilst their desired outcome forms part of their complaint, they need to be aware that there are no guarantees as to what the likely outcome will be.
+Where someone wishes to raise a formal complaint, he or she will be asked to put the complaint in writing providing as much information as is relevant and giving specific dates and times - where possible.
+The complainant should also be asked what outcome they are hoping to achieve by making the complaint, for example, whether they would be prepared to accept an apology.
+The complainant needs to be aware that whilst their desired outcome forms part of their complaint, there are no guarantees what the likely outcome will be.

-The committee will appoint a Trustee who acts as the designated Trustee for managing complaints.
-The committee may also contact the Third Age Trust and request support from the Regional Trustee, a Trust volunteer and/or u3a Office staff.
-The committee will inform the complainant that additional support has been requested and the reasons why.
+The Executive Committee will appoint a Trustee who acts as the designated Trustee for managing complaints.
+The committee may also contact the Third Age Trust and request support from the Regional Trustee, a Trust volunteer and/or u3a Central Office staff.
+The Executive Committee will inform the complainant that additional support has been requested and the reasons why.